chlobear8/ParkApi.Solution/README.md

 - Versioning

 ## Description
 This project is built to allow users to access and add State and National parks to a database.
+Endpoints included are: get(version, query parameters and by ID), post, put(update) and delete.
+Parameters includedd in the query includes Name, State and a boolean for National.
+Versioning is also included.
+Both versions are currently the same but set up for "2.0" to be adjusted for future use.
+The option to map versioning in the same controller is also available but not suggested for future ease of deprication.
 It can be found at <https://github.com/chlobear8/ParkApi.Solution>.
 Contact me with any questions, comments or concerns at <chloesporri@yahoo.com>.

 ## Setup/Installation Requirements
 - Clone this repository to your desktop.